The Cockettes: Notable members

 After the New York run at the Anderson Theater, the Cockettes returned to San Francisco and performed Les Etoile Du Minuit, the final version of Pearls Over Shanghai, Journey to the Center of Uranus and their final show, Hot Greeks.
 Divine, star of films by noted filmmaker John Waters, joined the group in Journey to the Center of Uranus, thus making her San Francisco debut.
 In that show Divine performed the Cockettes' song "A Crab On Your Anus Means You're Loved" while dressed as a big, red lobster.

+In 1970 Tomata duPlenty, inspired by early Cockette shows, went on to create a spin-off group in Seattle, Washington called Ze Whiz Kidz.
+He also created the seminal L.A. electropunk band, the Screamers, and he was the lead singer.
+Du Plenty went on to play a Cockettes-inspired lead role in the punk rock musical Population: 1.

 After the group disbanded in the spring of 1972, various Cockettes continued to perform, either as solo performers or as a group that was no longer billed as The Cockettes.
 John Rothermel, who was often cast in a lead role due to his excellent singing voice and knowledge of 1920s/1930s music, had a successful cabaret career in San Francisco.
 In the fall of 1972 Fayette Hauser, Tomata du Plenty, Link Martin, John Flowers, and Sweet Pam moved to New York City to perform in underground theatre.
 They lived on the Bowery and performed at the Cafe Cino, The Bouwerie Lane Theatre in the Palm Casino Revue, Club 82 and CBGB's with other groups such as the Ramones and Blondie.
 Later a few Cockettes formed the group Paula Pucker and the Pioneers.

 In 1975 Tomata du Plenty and Fayette Hauser moved to Los Angeles and continued to perform in small theatre venues like the Anti-Club and Al's bar.

-In 1970 Tomata duPlenty, inspired by early Cockette shows, went on to create a spin-off group in Seattle, Washington called Ze Whiz Kidz.
-He also created the seminal L.A. electropunk band, the Screamers, and he was the lead singer.
-Du Plenty went on to play a Cockettes-inspired lead role in the punk rock musical Population: 1.

-Fayette Hauser was the lead singer in the L.A.-based New Age band Interpol with Jeff McGregor and Chuck Ivey.
+Fayette became the lead singer in the L.A.-based New Age band Interpol with Jeff McGregor and Chuck Ivey.

-Sylvester's rendition of torch songs by the likes of Etta James, Shirley Bassey, Bessie Smith, Ethel Waters, Billie Holiday, Dinah Washington, and Lena Horne in his solo spots led to him becoming one of the most prolific singers of the disco era.
+Sylvester's solo renditions of standard torch songs by artists including Etta James, Shirley Bassey, Bessie Smith, Ethel Waters, Billie Holiday, Dinah Washington, and Lena Horne, led to him becoming one of the most prolific singers of the disco era.